carminacodre/ModelQuantization/README.md

 Additionally, it requires tensorflow and keras, but these are installed together with the module.

+Pay attention that the tensorlow version should be at least 1.7.
+This can be checked with:

+`
+pip freeze
+`

 Aditionally, a requirements.txt is provided with the list of libraries used and needed.